Linux ftp command

 Connecting to exampleftp.computerhope.com... exampleftp.computerhope.com FTP server ready.
 Name: yourusername Password:

 If your username and password are valid and entered correctly, you are successfully logged in:

 Remote system type is UNIX.
 Using ASCII mode to transfer files. ftp>

 Once at the ftp> prompt, you are placed in the default directory for the user you used to log in.
 The first thing you'd probably want to do is see what directory that is.
 To see the present working directory, use the pwd command like in Linux:

 257 "/ftpdefaultdir" is current directory.

 The number 257 is a numerical code.
 All FTP messages have a code number associated with them, and for technical reasons they are included with the messages from the server.
 The server lets you know you're in the /ftpdefaultdir directory.
 Let's see what files are in there, using the ls command:

 This produces a file listing, like in Linux.
 You can change remote directories with cd.
-If you want to change what directory you're using on your local computer, you can use lcd for "local change directory."
+To change what directory you're using on your local computer, you can use lcd for "local change directory."
 Let's say you want to get a file from the server named awesome.jpg, and download it to your local directory /home/myuser/images:

 local: awesome.jpg remote: awesome.jpg 200 PORT command successful.
 150 Opening ASCII mode data connection for awesome.jpg (352271 bytes).